redaxo/redaxo/redaxo/src/addons/phpmailer/README.md

 The archive can be purged periodically via the CronJob "Purge Mailer Archive".

+#### Archive Management

+A dedicated archive management page is available under 'PHPMailer' > 'Archive' which provides:

+- Overview of archive size and number of stored emails
+- List of the 10 most recent archived emails with subject, recipient and date
+- Safe deletion of the complete email archive from the maintenance panel

 ### Extension-Point `PHPMAILER_CONFIG`

 The configuration can be overwritten and/or extended via extension point.